Phransis/Phransis/README.md

 ### Hi there 👋

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
-**Phransis/Phransis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on "Tindent" a social app for students..
+- 🔭 I’m currently working on "Tindent" a social app for students
-- 🌱 I’m currently learning Blockchain technology and Web3...
+- 🌱 I’m currently learning Blockchain technology and Web3
-- 👯 I’m looking to collaborate on any challenging solution you have in mind...
+- 👯 I’m looking to collaborate on any challenging solution you have in mind
-- 🤔 I’m looking for help with Backend development...
+- 🤔 I’m looking for help with Backend development
-- 💬 Ask me about anything lingering in your mind...
+- 💬 Ask me about anything lingering in your mind
-- 📫 How to reach me: my socials...
+- 📫 How to reach me: my socials
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I'm a fun fact...
+- ⚡ Fun fact: I'm a fun fact
--->